 Needles: US 1 (2.25mm) & US 1.5 (2.5mm)

 Gauge: 8 stitches x 11 rows = 1 x 1″ in stockinette stitch (unblocked)

-Techniques used: Cables, lace, kitchener stitch, chart reading
+Techniques used: Cables, lace, kitchener stitch, chart reading, knitting in the round

 Notions: Cable needle, embroidery needle,stitch markers